Blogging is similar to motherhood, in that there are a million little jobs that make up the big title (blogger or business owner).

 - Deposit Photos-Paid

 I use some of my own photos on the blog and I don’t own a DSLR, shocking right?
 With all the other tasks involved with blogging, I tend to lean toward stock photos.
 When I do take my own photos, I’m using an iPhone or my favorite Sony Mirrorless camera.
-The photo quality and video quality are great for the ease of use.
-I plan to upgrade eventually but until then, it’ll do.
+The photo quality and video quality are great and it’s not bulky.
+I plan to upgrade eventually but until then, my Sony camera will do.

 FONTS & BRANDING